-After many years of working at The Cass, Fred studied here as a part-time student from 1996 to 1998, obtaining an MA by Project, (Distinction) entitled Researching the Grinding and Polishing of High-Fired Ceramics.
+After many years of working at the School of Art, Architecture and Design, Fred studied here as a part-time student from 1996 to 1998, obtaining an MA by Project, (Distinction) entitled Researching the Grinding and Polishing of High-Fired Ceramics.
 This was followed by five years of further study and research culminating in 2006 with an MPhil.

 Fred is a member of the Institute of Materials, Minerals and Mining (IOM3) and also a member of the Craft Potters Association.

 - 2013 Ceramic Art London, Royal College of Art, London